wch/r-source/ALTREP.md

 Serialization serializes the deferred string data if the object has not been fully converted.
 This is safe since assignments currently filly convert the object.
-It would be possible to allow assignment to operate without full expansion; serialization would then need to me modified to also serialize the modified partially expanded data.
+It would be possible to allow assignment to operate without full expansion; serialization would then need to be modified to also serialize the modified partially expanded data.

 The argument to the deferred coercion function is marked as not